Update: New BMW i5 pictures added to ‘Design,’ ‘Specifications,’ and ‘BMW 5 Series electric features’ sections.

-In 2021, road testing of the next-generation 2023 BMW 5 Series electric (BMW G60) and its combustion engine variant began in Europe.
-The former should be available as the BMW i5, a larger alternative to the BMW i4.
-For decades, different generations of the 5 Series have been high-volume cars for BMW, driving in the all-important revenue for developing future products.
-Hence, the BMW i5 is inevitable as the carmaker would expect it to be a volume driver in the future when its markets switch to EVs.
+In 2021, road tests of the next-generation 2023 BMW 5 Series electric (BMW G60 BEV) and its combustion engine sibling (BMW G60) began in Europe.
+The former would be available as the BMW i5, a larger alternative to the BMW i4.
+The BMW 5 Series has been a high-volume car for decades, bringing in the all-important revenue for developing future products.
+Hence, the BMW i5 is inevitable as the carmaker would expect it to be a volume driver in the future when its biggest markets switch to EVs.

-According to the first spy shots, BMW is working on the next-generation 5 Series, which will have a familiar silhouette.
-The 2023 BMW i5 will have traditional saloon car proportions.
+The BMW i5 will have traditional sedan car proportions.
 The classic kidney grille will not be omitted on the new i5.
 Spy shots confirm that BMW will not use the highly criticized vertically emphasized grille seen on the 4 Series model line or even the BMW iX.

 The kidney grille on the new 5er looks more prominent, but it won’t extend down into the apron.
 It will appear more proportionate to other fascia elements than the 4 Series.
 The next-generation model should have flush-fitted (rather than pop-out) door handles for a clean appearance and aerodynamic benefit.

-The 5 Series, at least in saloon form, will not deviate significantly from its current shape and size—it will continue to sport the three-box design with a long wheelbase and reasonably sized overhangs.
+The i5 would carry the familiar 5 Series sedan shape and size.
+It would be a normal-looking three-box sedan with a long wheelbase and reasonably sized overhangs.
 The second observation is that the executive luxury car will retain its horizontal kidney grille instead of adopting the butterfly-shaped giant vertical grille seen on several new BMWs since the Mk2 4 Series.
-We’re hopeful that the electric 5er will also avoid the polarizing design cues of recent BMWs.
+The electric 5er will likely avoid the polarizing design cues of recent BMWs.

 In future, models such as the high-volume BMW 5 Series and the X1 as well as the BMW 7 Series will be available with four different types of drivetrain – all-electric, plug-in hybrid, petrol and diesel.A clip from the BMW Group Report 2020